jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The truth is, regular people and small businesses can work as freely as the _Cities: Skylines_ clip above.
 With open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases, the middle-class can literally put the power to read, understand, use, and question the rules in our own hands!

-Once we hold Internet Age levers of power, we'll make a rulebook that's friendly and reasonable.
+Once we hold Internet Age levers of power, we'll make a friendly and reasonable rulebook.
 We will understand what we should be doing, be able to ask informed questions when they arise, and of course, fight back if we think something is wrong.

 Most vitally, with digital records of communication, everyone will be held accountable for their actions.